Major Programs / Flight Plan

 The example flight plans are chronological listings of courses you may need for each major.
 It is intended to give you an idea of what the major program looks like in a semester format.
 You are not expected to take the exact same combination of classes each semester - since course availability will vary.

 The catalog lists all of the courses/class requirements for each major.
 It also lists policies and procedures for the University.
 Please click the (green) button to download the document.
-The index listing the major programs can be found on pages 10 and 11.
+The index listing the major programs can be found in the first 15 pages.
 If you click on the title of the major it will bring you to a list of major requirements.
 This listing of courses is by category: general education, programmatic, supporting, requirements within the major, and electives.

 You can find out what your programmatic and supporting courses should consist of by checking out the 3 divisions.